-Complaints: Minor concerns or complaints that are given verbally to the Contractor or Supervision Engineer on site, the process would commence with an attempt to sort out the problem directly at the subproject level between the Contractor and the concerned individual or community.
+Complaints: Minor concerns or complaints that are given verbally to the Contractor(s) or Supervision Engineer on site, the process would commence with an attempt to sort out the problem directly at the subproject level between the Contractor(s) and the concerned individual or community.

 Most complaints arise during construction are expected to be minor complaints concerning dust or noise that should be able to be resolved quite easily.
-All complaints arriving at the Contractors Site Office are to be forwarded to the Contractors community liaison personnel and entered into the complaints register that is maintained by the Contractor and kept at the site.
-Details recorded will include date, name, contact address and reason for the complaint.
+All complaints arriving at the Contractor(s)'s Site Office are to be forwarded to the Contractor(s)'s community liaison personnel and entered into the complaints register that is maintained by the Contractor(s) and kept at the site.
+Details recorded will include dates, names, contact addresses and reasons for the complaint.
 A duplicate copy is given to the AP for their record at the time of registering the complaint.
 The register will show when the issue is to be dealt with and who has been directed to deal with the complaint, the date that the AP was informed of the decision and how the decision was conveyed to the AP.
-The register is then signed off the person who is responsible for the decision and dated.
+The register is then signed off by the person who is responsible for the decision and dated accordingly.